One of the best ways to grow your brand is to host a corporate event. They are especially crucial for your company culture.

 Once you have prepared the blueprint for your event, the next step is to choose the best venue.

 You have to think carefully before you choose your venue.
-Most likely you’ll have to pay a deposit and sign a contract to book the venue.
-So once you’re in, you can’t really get out.
+Most likely you will have to pay a deposit and sign a contract to book the venue.
+So once you are in, you can’t really get out.

 You want to consider the size of the venue and the capacity.
 If you want an intimate event, you want a hotel ballroom where you can arrange seats near each other.
 If you want to address a large audience you may want to rent an auditorium.